Skip to Content

 “Deploy a reduOS full-stack instance on a large flavor.”

-Claude will call create_instance with cloud_init_template: "reduos", which automatically:
+your agent will call create_instance with cloud_init_template: "reduos", which automatically:

 • Picks port 3006 for the dashboard DNS entry